nateyolles/publick-nateyolles/readme.md

 This project is my personal site and blog using the [Publick Apache Sling + Sightly blog engine](https://github.com/nateyolles/publick-sling-blog).

+View the project at [nateyolles.com](http://www.nateyolles.com).
+The project takes advantage of Amazon's AWS free tiers.
+Apache Sling and Publick is hosted on an EC2 instance with the AMI Linux distrobution.
+Email is sent through Amazon's Simple Email Service (SES).
+Traffic is handled with an Apache Web Server and cached with Adobe's Dispatcher module.

 ## Install Publick blog engine

 Follow the instructions to install the [Publick Apache Sling + Sightly blog engine](https://github.com/nateyolles/publick-sling-blog).